Our staff will respond to your query promptly and provide detailed information to your questions.

 On arrival in Svolvær you check into your own Rorbu (fisherman’s cottage) on stilts over the clear blue water.
 Just outside the vibrant fishing village, you will stay in cozy and comfortable rorbu cabins with kitchen, lounge and bedrooms.
 The rorbu cabins are idyllically located between the fish landing station, quayside buildings, fish racks and old local buildings.
 You will have the open ocean on one side, and the spectacular Lofoten mountains on the other.

-Day 2 - Day in Svolvær with an evening aurora chase guided drive
+Day 2 - Dogsledding with an evening aurora chase guided drive

-Spend the day in Svolvær and enjoy the atmospheric wintery scenery.
+Spend the late afternoon enjoying the atmospheric wintery scenery.
 You may also visit local art galleries such as Gunnar Berg and meet the locals.
-Or optional activities could include horse riding along sandy beaches, past ancient remnants from the viking age, on ridges with beautiful views or winter **sea kayaking. **

 Day 3 - RIB boat Sea Eagle Safari